trevorsaudi/trevorsaudi.github.io/content/posts/2023-08-06_red_team04/index.md

 - I will demonstrate a simple example of how we queue an APC in C++.
 We will create a thread and execute it.
 After its execution, we will then queue our APC and see how it gets executed.

 1. Starting with an empty C++ project.
 Import the Windows.h header and create a simple thread as shown.
-- `ThreadProc` is a callback function that is going to be executed by CreateThread() as a thread.
+- `ThreadProc` is a callback function that will be executed by CreateThread() as a thread.

 <br>